ScorchingShade/Vulnerous/README.md

-# Vulnerous v2.0
+# Vulnerous v3.0

 Vulnerous is a linux script that aggregates several network security and analysis features into an easy to understand package. **Vulnerous** provides a simplified **commandline** interface which is best suited for beginners and security enthusiasts trying to dive into cybersecurity.

-### What's New in version 2.0?
+### What's New in version 3.0?
-> The Encryptor© by Ankush Sharma support provided.
+> Vulnerous-web© by Ankush Sharma support provided.
-> Now encrypt your passwords by state of the art AES 128 bit Encryption.
-A protected file available for easy sharing on web makes your life easy as a security admin of your team!
+> Make comprehensive Vulnerability reports of any website by Vulnerous-web!
+Over 80 different checks and 20 different tools available!
+> HUGE UI CHANGE!
+Vulnerous now comprises of terminal colors.
+Better interactive experience and more modules support.
+> Bug fixes.

 ### Upcoming
 > Wider Encryption support to be added soon for the Encryptor!
 > More modules to be added!
-> New UPDATE COMING SOON!
-Integration with Vulnerous-web!
-An awesome complete web app vulnerability scanner tool modeled on Rapidscan!

 ## Suites